 Event planning software should serve event planners.
 But I believe there is a cold aloofness, an inauthenticity, to the available options.
-When we first started designing ThymeBase, I took a look at the other guys and didn’t like what I saw.
+When we first started designing ThymeBase event planning software, I took a look at the other guys and didn’t like what I saw.

 They’re bores.
 Plain and simple.
 They’re fusspots and busybodies.
 They’re boxy and square and staid and clunky.
 They insist on you adhering to their enforced mediocrity.
 They demand you stick to their path.
 Well, screw that.

 Below you’ll read the four rules that we’re breaking, and we think others should too.
 Maybe you’ll break some of them in your own way.
 And if you do, let us know.
 I’d love to chat with you about it.

 Rule 1: Pack Event Planning Software Full of Features